01732 360 095

 Implications of British Standard 8102 for Waterproofing A New-Build Basement

-In deciding the method for waterproofing a new-build basement it is advisable to follow the recommendations within BS 8102:2009 ‘Code of Practice for Protection of Below Ground Structures Against Water From the Ground’.
+In deciding the method for waterproofing a new-build basement it is advisable to follow the recommendations within the BS 8102:2022 ‘Code of Practice for Protection of Below Ground Structures Against Water Ingress’.
 The standard advises on the types of waterproofing available and confirms the performance grade to be achieved:

 The different grades of waterproofing: What is a dry basement?